Skip to main content

 Payroll in Sweden

 A foreign employer can hire employees in Sweden without a permanent establishment.
-Yet, if the work is performed in Sweden, the employer is usually required to pay taxes, register as an employer, and cover social security contributions for local hires.
-Alternatively, an agreement can be made for the employee to handle social security contributions.
-If an employee acts as a dependent representative, the foreign employer may be considered to have a permanent establishment, requiring registration in Sweden.
-Minimum salary isn’t legally mandated, but collective bargaining agreements often include such provisions.
+Yet, if the work is performed in Sweden, the employer is usually required to register as an employer, withhold preliminary tax, and cover Swedish employer contributions for local hires unless social security coordination rules place the employee in another country’s system.
+If an employee acts as a dependent representative, the foreign employer may be considered to have a permanent establishment, requiring additional registration in Sweden.
+Minimum salary is not legally mandated by statute in Sweden, but collective bargaining agreements often include wage provisions.

-Additionally, employees must receive a payslip on each pay date, and payroll records must be maintained for at least 7 years.
+Additionally, employees must receive a payslip on each pay date, and payroll records and accounting records must be maintained in accordance with Swedish bookkeeping and tax rules.

 Minimum Wages